Putin, before vote, unveils 'invincible' nuclear weapons to counter West

 In one of his video clip demos, a weapon appeared to be hovering over what looked like a map of the state of Florida.

-“It was certainly unfortunate to have watched the video animation that depicted a nuclear attack on the United States,” State Department spokeswoman Heather Nauert told a news briefing.
-“We don’t regard that as the behavior of a responsible international player.”
+“It was certainly unfortunate to have watched the video animation that depicted a nuclear attack on the United States,” State Department spokeswoman Heather Nauert told a news briefing.“We don’t regard that as the behavior of a responsible international player.”

 Putin’s audience, made up of Russian lawmakers and other leading figures, frequently stood up and applauded his presentation, which culminated with the Russian national anthem being played.